citizenanalog/getDataDMM/README.md

 More info:

 This tool provides a simple way to export the datalog values in non-volatile memory from the Agilent 34410A DMM.
-I used USB but GPIB seems possible also.
 Export file is a single column of data in .xlsx format.

 Standalone .exe also available here: https://www.dropbox.com/sh/0n9waf8ked8pxq5/AAAvW9fjUQqdxJ6wKBM4F3d8a?dl=0